Simra18/Codetech-C-Internship/README.md

 - **Objective:** Create an RLE-based compression and decompression utility that allows the user to either compress or decompress strings, demonstrating efficient encoding logic.

 - **Key Concepts Used:** Loops, string traversal, conditionals, numeric conversion (`isdigit()`), `fgets()` input handling, and custom compression/decompression logic.

+- **Concept Overview:**
+  Run-Length Encoding is a basic form of data compression that reduces repeated characters into a single character and count (e.g., "aaabb" becomes "a3b2").
+This task demonstrates both compression and decompression logic, helping understand how encoding algorithms manage data efficiently.

 - **Files:**
   - `task4.c` — Contains both `compressRLE()` and `decompressRLE()` functions with clear logic for frequency encoding and decoding, all wrapped in a clean menu interface.